CD3/VectorFieldPlot/README.md

 An image of a field is constructed in parts using several classes:

-  - The `FieldplotDocument` class represents the svg file.
+  - The `FieldPlotDocument` class represents the svg file.
 To build an image you draw items on the document, and then write it.

   - The `Source` class is used to represent sources of the field.
 This is a baseclass that will not be used directly,